All About Cash Flow

 Thinking about investing in real estate to provide for your long-term retirement?
 That's a smart decision, but there's one crucial metric you should keep in mind: cash flow.
 In this article, we'll take a closer look at cash flow, how you calculate it, and why it matters so much for real estate investing.
-We'll also address the question of whether real estate investing only makes sense when cash flow is positive, and how you can improve cash flow, both before and after buying a property.

 What is Cash Flow and How Is It Calculated?